RomGai/DP-IQA/README.md

 Put [DP-IQA (student model)](https://drive.google.com/file/d/1PNznQU-vuS2ThA6tWT-fy3DmzPIuJRTN/view?usp=drive_link) to '/trained_models'.

 The checkpoint provided in the demo is in .onnx format and therefore does not include the code that defines the model.
-The codes of models' definition will be uploaded along with the conventional format (e.g., .pth) checkpoints after the paper is accepted.
+The code of models' definition will be uploaded along with the conventional format (e.g., .pth) checkpoints after the paper is accepted.

 **Run this demo**
 ```